Schleswig-Holstein, Germany

 - Further information

-Schleswig-Holstein’s Europe Policy , https://www.schleswig-holstein.de/DE/Themen/E/europapolitik.html
+Schleswig-Holstein’s Europe Policy, https://www.schleswig-holstein.de/DE/Themen/E/europapolitik.html

-Local action by the European Union in Schleswig-Holstein , https://ec.europa.eu/germany/business-funding/Schleswig-Holstein_de
+Local action by the European Union in Schleswig-Holstein , https://germany.representation.ec.europa.eu/europa-vor-ort-schleswig-holstein_de?prefLang=en

-European Parliament | Liaison Office in Germany , http://www.europarl.europa.eu/germany
+European Parliament | Liaison Office in Germany , https://berlin.europarl.europa.eu/de

 EPRS | European Parliamentary Research Service , http://www.epthinktank.eu/